 Unlike most situations in the U.S., most of the women having abortions in Macedonia already have a family.
 Having more than two children is very anti-cultural, so most women abort all pregnancies after the first two.
 Many women will have had several abortions over the course of their lifetime.

 From 2013-2019, there were some laws in place restricting abortion.
 A woman less than 12 weeks pregnant was required to wait 72 hours, have counseling and get an ultrasound.
 If she was over 12 weeks pregnant, she must obtain the signatures of three physicians approving the abortion.
 In 2019, these laws were reversed.
 Currently, unrestricted abortion is allowed up through 22 weeks of pregnancy, and late term abortions are allowed after approval by a medical consultation with two physicians and a social worker.

 We were so grateful for the more restrictive laws, but regardless of legal status our goal is to change the cultural concepts surrounding abortion and adoption.
 The Lydia Center is dedicated to counseling and helping women while promoting the value of life and the rights of the pre-born baby.
 Our goal is to love, support, and assist women facing unplanned pregnancies, post-abortion trauma, and other family-related crises.
 We also aid impoverished women by giving out donations of clothing, diapers, and other baby necessities.

-Alexandra Petrovska started volunteering with “Lydia” in April, 2015, and was brought on as paid staff in February 2016.
+Alexandra Petrovska started volunteering in 2015 and became a staff member in 2016.
 She has a University degree in Psychology.
-She is currently studying at the Institute of Family and Systemic Psychotherapy “Alternative”.
-Also, Alexandra is a certified counselor for unplanned pregnancy and post-abortion counseling by Heartbeat International.
-Her goal is to become a family therapist.
-Her husband is also a great support, helping us with tech needs and various projects.
+She is the staff psychologist and Director of the Lydia Counseling Center for Women.
+Alexandra is a certified counselor for unplanned pregnancy and post-abortion counseling by Heartbeat International and is also a certified family and systemic counselor.